kpehl/horiseon-refactor/README.md

 Merged unnecessary rules in Benefits section
 Merged unnecessary rules in Content section
 Corrected error in font call out, adding quote marks around Calibri

+# Further Suggestions for improvement
+Smaller image sizes for faster loading
+Move hero image to html and add alt description if this image is not decorative in nature